ztyyLV/web-twain-docs/indepth/features/initialize.md

 #### Questions

-##### Are all 7 files mentioned above used exclusivly in WASM mode
+##### Q: Are all 7 files mentioned above used exclusivly in WASM mode

-No, the library will use the WASM files even in service mode when one of the following conditions is met
+A: No, the library will use the WASM files even in service mode when one of the following conditions is met

 * The APIs for the [ `WebTwain.Addon.Camera` ]({{site.info}}api/Addon_Camera.html) component are called.
 * The API [ `WebTwain.Viewer.showVideo()` ]({{site.info}}api/WebTwain_Viewer.html#showvideo) or [ `WebTwain.Viewer.closeVideo()` ]({{site.info}}api/WebTwain_Viewer.html#closevideo) is called.